Coventry City Football Club will be holding An Evening with Chris Tarrant in March at the Ricoh Arena, with places still available to book.

-The evening with the Television and Radio personality will be held on Friday 2nd March, and will be hosted by Midlands Today presenter Nick Owen, as Tarrant shares anecdotes and stories from a prolific career.
+The night will be hosted by Midlands Today presenter Nick Owen, as Tarrant shares anecdotes and stories from a prolific career.

 Chris is one of the most well known names in broadcasting, having hosted hugely popular TV shows Tiswas and Who Wants to be a Millionaire amongst others, while he also presented on Capital Radio for 20 years.

 Places are available to book for £55, or a VIP Package is available for £80.

 Both packages include three course dining, while the VIP package includes a complimentary drink on arrival and access to an exclusive area prior to the event where guests can meet and mingle with Chris Tarrant and have a photo with him.

 CCFC Season Ticket holders who book a standard package in the first 2 weeks of sale will be entered into a draw for 2 VIP packages for the event.
 Meanwhile, all CCFC Season Ticket holders will be entered into a draw for 2 free standard packages for the evening.

 To book your place, call Rebecca Shortland on 024 7699 2328 or book online here.

 All bookings are subject to a £1 booking fee per ticket plus postage.

 Chris Tarrant OBE is one of the best known and most popular TV presenters of his generation.